Founding date: 1661

 1941: Antigua Sugar Factory Ltd Cane Returns for 1941 Crop.

 Jolly Hill-Estimated 4497 tons, 230 acres estate, 40 acres peasants on the estate, tons of cane delivered 3107 at 12.19 tons per acre.

 1969: The Lands of Antigua & Barbuda Sugar Factory Limited and The Antigua & Barbuda Syndicate Estates Limited (Vesting) Act.
 30th December 1969.
-All that piece or parcel of land forming part of Jolly Hill approximately 918.321 acres as contained in Certificate of Title No.1311951 dated 18th February 1951 and registered in Register Book S Folio 108.
+All that piece or parcel of land forming part of Jolly Hill, approximately 918.321 acres, as contained in Certificate of Title No.1311951 dated 18th February 1951 and registered in Register Book S Folio 108.
 1980’s – Isaac Hawkins was a wealthy Antiguan.
-The story goes that when he became ill and was in Holberton Hospital a lady took pity on him, looked after him, washed his clothes, and cooked for him.
-When he was better and released he asked her to come home with him and continue to help.
-She agreed not knowing his status, expecting a small house of moderate means.
-To her surprise, she was transported to Jolly Hill buff house.
-Upon Mr. Hawkins’s death she was provided for in his will and continues to reside at Jolly Hill until her death.
+The story goes that when he became ill and was in Holberton Hospital, a lady took pity on him, looked after him, washed his clothes, and cooked for him.
+When he was better and released, he asked her to come home with him and continue to help.
+She agreed, not knowing his status, expecting a small house of moderate means.
+To her surprise, she was transported to Jolly Hill Buff’s house.
+Upon Mr. Hawkins’s death, she was provided for in his will and continued to reside at Jolly Hill until her death.
 Selvyn Walter

 Enslaved People’s History